How do I share a photo with a group?

 How do I leave a group?

 Go to your Groups page and select the group you'd like to leave.
-On the right-hand side, underneath the box where you can search group discussions, there's a red link where you can leave the group.
+Next, scroll down to the bottom of the left-hand side bar (which you may need to click to expand), and click on the red link to leave the group.

 How do I delete a group?